MarkusBernhardt/proxy-vole/README.md

 ```

 ###How to handle proxy authentication
 Some proxy servers request a login from the user before they will allow any connections.
-Autoproxy
+Proxy Vole
 has no support to handle this automatically.
 This needs to be done manually, because there is no way to read
 the login and password.
 These settings are stored encrypted.
 You need to install an authenticator in your Java
 program manually and e.g. ask the user in a dialog to enter the username and password.